apache/spark/docs/tutorial.rst

 doesn't communicate state (running, success, failed, ...) to the database.
 It simply allows testing a single task instance.

+The same applies to ``airflow dags test [dag_id] [execution_date]``, but on a DAG level.
+It performs a single DAG run of the given DAG id.
+While it does take task dependencies into account, no state is registered in the database.
+It is convenient for locally testing a full run of your DAG, given that e.g. if one of your tasks expects data at some location, it is available.

 Backfill
 ''''''''
 Everything looks like it's running fine so let's run a backfill.